almostSouji/djs-testing/README.md

 # djs-testing
 Suite of testing bots for several discord.js versions and applications

-Each application also needs a folder named `config` in its root directory in the format of:
+Each application also needs a folder named `config` in its root directory containg a file `config.json` in the format of:

 ```json
 {